Bengal War: Background

-Under the Mughal Empire, Bengal which was variously described as the 'Paradise of Nations', had been one of its wealthiest and most prosperous subahs (provinces), it alone accounting for 40% of all Dutch exports from Asia and was a major exporter of silk and cotton textiles, steel, saltpeter, and agricultural and industrial produce.
+Under the Mughal Empire, Bengal, which was variously described as the 'Paradise of Nations', had been one of its wealthiest and most prosperous subahs (provinces), accounting for 40% of all Dutch exports from Asia, and was a major exporter of silk and cotton textiles, steel, saltpeter, and agricultural and industrial produce.

-The British East India Company (EIC) had been trading in the East Indies ever since the early 17th century, however following Amboyna massacre in 1623 which saw an attack on one of their factories in the spice islands by the Dutch, they were compelled to abandon their efforts in South-east Asia and shift their focus almost entirely on to the Indian Subcontinent and Bengal specifically.
-They had first acquired a lease on the banks of the river Hughli in 1658 and later established their chief fort in the region, Fort William in 1696.
-Throughout this period their relationship with Mughal authorities was one of imbalance, during this period they mostly acted as Junior partners to Mughal authority and rarely butt heads with them, the only exception to that where they tried using military force (the Anglo-Mughal war) ended terribly for the company, with them being forced to swear fealty to the Mughals just to get their factories back.
+The British East India Company (EIC) had been trading in the East Indies ever since the early 17th century, however, following the Amboyna massacre in 1623, which saw an attack on one of their factories in the spice islands by the Dutch, they were compelled to abandon their efforts in Southeast Asia and shift their focus almost entirely to the Indian Subcontinent and Bengal specifically.
+They had first acquired a lease on the banks of the river Hughli in 1658 and later established their chief fort in the region, Fort William, in 1696.
+Throughout this period their relationship with Mughal authorities was one of imbalance, during this period, they mostly acted as junior partners to Mughal authority and rarely butted heads with them.
+The only exception to that, where they tried using military force (the Anglo-Mughal war), ended terribly for the company, with them being forced to swear fealty to the Mughals just to get their factories back.

 In Bengal up till this point, the provincial government was separated into two major cabinets, the Nizamat (governorship) presided over by a Subahdar who oversaw general administration, justice and defense and the Diwani (Premiership) presided over by a Chief Diwan who oversaw revenue administration, both positions were to ultimately answer to the Emperor.

-In 1704 over a bitter rivalry between the incumbent Subahdar, Royal prince Azim-ush-Shan and his Chief Diwan Murshid Quli Khan which led to the former being shifted elsewhere by Aurangzeb, leaving Murshid Quli Khan as sole de-facto governor of all of Bengal Subah, Aurangzeb would die 3 years later.
-This meant that, aside from the striking of coins in the Mughal Emperor's name and nominal tribute to the court, Bengal became independent under Murshid in all but name, as became the norm in many other Subahs of the Empire following the his death and the various succession crises that followed soon after.
+In 1704, over a bitter rivalry between the incumbent Subahdar, Royal prince Azim-ush-Shan, and his Chief Diwan, Murshid Quli Khan, which led to the former being shifted elsewhere by Aurangzeb, leaving Murshid Quli Khan as the sole de facto governor of all of Bengal Subah, Aurangzeb would die 3 years later.
+This meant that, aside from the striking of coins in the Mughal Emperor's name and nominal tribute to the court, Bengal became independent under Murshid in all but name, as became the norm in many other Subahs of the Empire following his death and the various succession crises that followed soon after.
 This was cemented in 1717 in Bengal when Mughal Emperor Farrukhsiyar officially granted the title of Nawab (equivalent to Grand duke) to him.

 This allowed for the English to grow their own influence in this anarchy.
-In 1717, Farrukhsiyar also issued a Farman (decree) which granted the EIC the right to trade within Bengal coupled with some exemptions for taxation.
-While as per Indian custom, this was but honorary, in the eyes of company officials it had granted them an "encompassing devolved sovereignty over Bengal", making them equals to even the newly christened Nawab and sowed the seeds of tension between the two.
+In 1717, Farrukhsiyar also issued a farman (decree) that granted the EIC the right to trade within Bengal coupled with some exemptions for taxation.
+While as per Indian custom, this was but honorary, in the eyes of company officials it had granted them an "encompassing devolved sovereignty over Bengal", making them equal to even the newly christened Nawab and sowing the seeds of tension between the two.